zyli93/ASPE-APRE/README.md

     |------|---------|---------|---------|
     |#.
 Ep |

 8. Massage our data into SDRN-compatible format and run inference (annotation).
 We wrote a Python script to do the work using the preprocessed Amazon data.
+Note that it takes a long time to run.
     ```bash
     [in_SDRN_dir]$ bash scrips/run_inference.sh
     ```